Tunnelsats/tunnelsats/README.md

 ### CLN

-With CLN it is a bit trickier.
+With CLN it's a bit trickier.
 Most node setups like Umbrel, RaspiBolt, RaspiBlitz etc. default CLN's daemon port to the number `9736`.
 So in order to route CLN clearnet over VPN, we need to change CLN's default port to `9735`.

 The following shows how to edit non-docker CLN configuration: